5h3ll5n4k3/MyRepo/README.md

-# 👨‍💻 About Me – Cybersecurity Professional & Builder
+# 👨‍💻 Cybersecurity Professional | Offensive Security Builder

-Hi there 👋 I’m a cybersecurity professional passionate about automating security tasks, exploring offensive and defensive tooling, and building practical solutions for real-world challenges.
+Hey 👋 I’m a dedicated Multidisciplinary Operator with demonstrated proficiency in both offensive and defensive domains, leveraging hands-on experience who thrives on building, breaking, and automating.
+My repos focus on practical security tools, red team tactics, and labs for sharpening offensive and defensive tradecraft.

-With a strong background in penetration testing, scripting, and red team simulation, I spend my time developing tools and proof-of-concepts that help educate and harden security posture — whether for enterprise defense, lab testing, or community learning.
+I like creating **realistic attack simulations** and **automation scripts** that help people learn how attackers operate — and how defenders can spot them.

 ---